user-candycode/C_programs/README.md

 Notes:

-1. For True c uses 1
+1. For True c uses 1 , but for loops any non 0 value is true
 2. For false c uses 0
 3. Increment and Decrement (++) (--) only works with variables not with constants
 4. Unary operators have associativity right to left